Lincolnton in Lincoln County, North Carolina — The American South (South Atlantic)

 1882-1971

 Erected 2001 by Division of Archives and History.
-(Marker Number O 35.)
+(Marker Number O-35.)

 Topics and series.
 This historical marker is listed in this topic list: Science & Medicine.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1922.

 Location.
 35° 27.947′ N, 81° 16.119′ W. Marker is in Lincolnton, North Carolina, in Lincoln County.
-Marker is at the intersection of State Highway 27 and Spake Road (State Highway 1224), on the right when traveling west on State Highway 27.
+It is at the intersection of State Highway 27 and Spake Road (State Highway 1224), on the right when traveling west on State Highway 27.
 Touch for map.
 Marker is at or near this postal address: 782 W Highway 27, Lincolnton NC 28092, United States of America.
 Touch for directions.